The opinions expressed by contributors are their own and do not necessarily represent the views of RedState.com.

 In a day and age when we are forced to endure the indignant cries of to many Americans who believe the government should be the first and foremost form of charity, it is refreshing to see private citizens not waiting for the slow wheels of bureaucracy to turn but taking their own fate into their hands and simply helping each other.

-Kira is a freelance writer and Editor-at-large for RedState.
+Kira is an author, freelance writer and Editor-at-large for RedState.
 She has appeared on Fox News, OANN, The Blaze and The Dr. Phil Show.
-Kira is also a regular guest host at KABC radio in Los Angeles.
+Kira is also a regular guest host at KABC radio in Los Angeles and occasionally fills in for The Dan Bongino Show.
 Her podcasts "Just Listen to Yourself" and The Kira Davis Show are heard by hundreds of thousands of listeners across the country and the globe.
 Kira lives in Southern California with her husband and two children.
 She is a dog person but has been known to tolerate cats from time to time.